 Larry David biography

-Producer, writer, actor.
-Born July 2, 1947 in Brooklyn, New York.
-David attended the University of Maryland and started doing stand-up comedy in New York night clubs in 1974.
+Producer, writer and actor Larry David was born Lawrence Gene David on July 2, 1947, in Brooklyn, New York.
+David attended the University of Maryland and began doing stand-up comedy in New York night clubs in 1974.
 In 1979, he was hired to write and perform for the comedy variety show Fridays, which was modeled after Saturday Night Live.
 He stayed with the show until 1982 when he was hired as a writer for Saturday Night Live, where he worked for a year.

-In 1989, David received a call from fellow New York comedian Jerry Seinfeld who was working with NBC to develop a comedy pilot.
-Together, they developed the legendary "show about nothing" starring Seinfeld, Julia Louis-Dreyfus, Michael Richards and Jason Alexander.
+In 1989, Larry David received a call from fellow New York comedian Jerry Seinfeld who was working with NBC to develop a comedy pilot.
+Together, they developed the legendary "show about nothing," Seinfeld, starring Seinfeld, Julia Louis-Dreyfus, Michael Richards and Jason Alexander.
 Though not initially successful, Seinfeld would become one of the most successful and influential shows in television history.
 With a talented cast and daring storylines, the show won legions of loyal fans.
-According to David, the character of George Costanza was modeled after himself, a cheap, neurotic and ultimately selfish bald man.
+According to David, the character of George Costanza was modeled after himself: a cheap, neurotic and ultimately selfish bald man.

 David wrote and produced Seinfeld until 1996, when he left the show to pursue feature screenwriting.
 He returned for the season finale in 1998 and made frequent guest appearances throughout the show's run.
 David also acted in bit roles in Woody Allen's Radio Days (1987) and New York Stories (1989).
 In 1998, David wrote and directed the feature film Sour Grapes, an irreverent look at the pitfalls of wealth and greed.